bradstiff/react-app-location/README.md

 A `Location` keeps your code DRY as the `Location` is defined in one place and used throughout your code to generate `Routes`, `Links` and URLs.

-When generating a URL, you can provide a literal object of values, and the values will be mapped to parameters and inserted into the resulting URL.
+When generating a `Link` or URL, you can provide a literal object of values, and the values will be mapped to path and query string parameters and inserted into the resulting URL.

 Path and query string parameters are specified as Yup schemas.
 A `Route` that is generated from a `Location` automatically parses the URL and extracts the path and query string parameters.
 These are validated according to the schema, cast to the appropriate data types, and passed as props to your component.
-If a required parameter is missing or a parameter fails validation, the `Route` will render the provided `<Invalid />` component.
+If a required parameter is missing or a parameter fails validation, the `Route` will render the specified `<Invalid />` component.
 This eliminates a boatload of boilerplate.

 ```javascript